odhinnsrunes/json/README.md

 - boolean() - returns a bool.
 - number() - returns a double.
 (Converts from strings as appropriate.)
 - integer() - returns a 64bit integer.
+(Converts from strings as appropriate.)
 - c_str() - returns a const char *.
 Guaranteed to not be NULL.
+(Converts from numbers as appropriate)
-- string() - returns a std::string &
+- string() - returns a std::string & (Converts from numbers as appropriate)
 - cString() - returns a char *.
 NULL if it doesn't exist or the JSON value is null.
+(Converts from numbers as appropriate)

+You can get other information with teh following functions:

+- size() - returns the number of elements in arrays or objects.
+Numbers, strings and booleans return 1 and nulls and non-existant values return 0.
+- exists(string or number) - returns true if the object or array contains the index value.
+False otherwise.
+- isA() - returns the type of value.
+Can be:
+    - json::JSON_VOID - value does not exist.
+    - json::JSON_NULL - value is NULL.
+    - json::JSON_BOOLEAN - value is a boolean.
+    - json::JSON_NUMBER - value is a number.
+    - json::JSON_STRING - value is a string.
+    - json::JSON_ARRAY - value is an array.
+    - json::JSON_OBJECT - value is an object.